Skip to main content

 Term Definition Visual Formula Value

-Diameter Measurement of a straight line across the center of a circle Go wheel diameter d = 2 r ~ 50.93 mm or 2 in
+Diameter Measurement of a straight line across the center of a circle VEX GO Wheel with a red line across the center to illustrate the diameter of the wheel. d = 2 r ~ 50.93 mm or 2 in

-Circumference The total distance around the outside of a circle Go wheel circumference C = π d ~ 160 mm or 6.25 in
+Circumference The total distance around the outside of a circle VEX GO Wheel with arrows connected around the outer edge of the wheel to illustrate the circumference.
+C = π d ~ 160 mm or 6.25 in

 Measuring Accurately